alexllanas/open-audio/README.md

 # OpenAudio
-This app is built upon OpenWhyd's API for collecting and streaming music from different music platforms.
+This app is built with OpenWhyd's API for collecting and streaming music from different music platforms.

 ## Demo
 https://youtu.be/kgFbDZ2JohQ